vanttec/vanttec_sdv/workspace/src/sdv_vision/README.md

 We use a bash script [multisense.sh](https://github.com/vanttec/vanttec_sdv/blob/features/vision/workspace/multisense.sh) that configures the network interface where the Multisense Ethernet is connected (Jetson, personal laptop, etc) with the IP address of the camera ```10.66.171.20```.

 **Important!** The identifier (ID) of the network interface may vary depending on the specific device being used.
-You can determine the correct ID by using the `ifconfig` command, which provides information about network interfaces currently available on the system.
+Follow the next [tutorial](https://github.com/vanttec/vanttec_sdv/blob/features/vision/workspace) to setup the multisense camera.

 ```bash
 cd vanttec_sdv/workspace